Buffy the Vampire Slayer season 7: Plot

 Spike is driven mad by The First, and soon it also gains control of him for a time.
 The First also reveals that Spike killed Robin Wood's mother, sparking a vendetta.
 Robin makes an attempt on Spike's life.
 Ironically, this attack frees Spike from his insanity and, regaining his clarity, Spike beats Robin.
 Buffy finds the injured Robin in his garage and angrily shuns him for attacking Spike.
-Buffy finds out that Giles was part of the scheme, and becomes angry at him, but they soon make peace.
+Buffy finds out that Giles was part of the scheme, and becomes angry at him.

 Willow helps track the Potentials in Sunnydale and a number of them, brought by Giles, take refuge in Buffy's house.
 Dawn at first believes herself to be a Potential, but becomes disappointed when she finds that is not the case.
 Xander cheers her up saying she's anything but ordinary.
 The now human Anya also returns to the Scooby Gang, and while she and Xander still love each other, they don't get back together.

 Later, a fully reformed Faith, having been broken out of prison by Wesley to save Angel, returns to Sunnydale to help fight The First.
 During Faith's return, the Scoobies and the Potentials begin to question Buffy's leadership skills.
 Everything goes seemingly well, but when Buffy leads the Potentials to attack Caleb and the Bringers, several girls are killed and Xander loses an eye during the fight.
 The Scoobies and the Potentials eventually mutiny against her, electing a reluctant Faith as their new leader.
 Spike, however, stays loyal to Buffy and informs her that he has learned of an ancient weapon, known as the Scythe, that was designed only for the Slayer.
+They spend the night holding each other, allowing Buffy to finally rest.
 While Buffy fights Caleb and finds the Scythe, Faith leads the Potentials on a mission in the sewers, only to find they've been tricked as a time bomb explodes.
 Following the explosion, several Turok-Han attack the survivors.
 Buffy saves the lives of the remaining Potentials, reconciles with her friends and finally makes peace with Faith.

 As the Hellmouth becomes more active, nearly all humans and supernatural creatures flee Sunnydale, turning the town into a ghost town.
 Buffy and her friends stay behind in an effort to defeat The First.
 Meanwhile, Xander, at Buffy's request, takes Dawn out of Sunnydale to safety.
 Also, Principal Wood returns to join the cause and finally accepts Spike.